-Thousands of miles away, the people of the United States reached out to help.
+Thousands of miles away, the free people of the United States reached out to help.
 In announcing the Marshall Plan, Secretary of State George Marshall stated precisely 40 years ago this week: "Our policy is directed not against any country or doctrine, but against hunger, poverty, desperation, and chaos."

 In the Reichstag a few moments ago, I saw a display commemorating this 40th anniversary of the Marshall Plan.
 I was struck by the sign on a burnt-out, gutted structure that was being rebuilt.
 I understand that Berliners of my own generation can remember seeing signs like it dotted throughout the Western sectors of the city.
-The sign read simply: "The Marshall Plan is being here.
-To shengther the free world."
+The sign read simply: "The Marshall Plan at work.
+For the building of a Free World."

 "[T]he building of a Free World" -- in the West, that building took place.
 Japan rose from ruin to become an economic giant.
-Italy, France, Belgium -- virtually every nation in Western Europe saw political and economic rebirth.
+Italy, France, Belgium -- each saw political and economic rebirth.
 The European community was founded.

 In West Germany and here in Berlin, there took place an economic miracle, the "Wirtschaftswunder."
+Adenauer, Erhard,

-Adenauer, Erhard, Reuter, and other leaders understood the practical importance of liberty -- that just as truth can flourish only when the journalist is given freedom of speech, so prosperity can come about only when the farmer and businessman enjoy economic freedom.
+Reuter, and other leaders understood the practical importance of liberty -- that just as truth can flourish only when the journalist is given freedom of speech, so prosperity can come about only when the farmer and businessman enjoy economic freedom.
 The German leaders reduced tariffs, expanded free trade, lowered taxes.
-From 1950 to 1960 alone, the standard of living in West Germany and Berlin more than doubled.
+From 1950 to 1960 alone, the standard of living in West Germany and West Berlin more than doubled.

-Where four decades ago there was rubble, today in

-West Berlin there is the greatest industrial output of any city in Germany; busy office blocks; fine homes and apartments; proud avenues and the spreading lawns of parkland.
-Where a city's culture seemed to have been destroyed, today there are two great universities, orchestras and an opera, countless theaters and museums.
+Where four decades ago there was rubble, today in West Berlin there is the greatest industrial output of any city in Germany; busy office blocks; fine homes and apartments; proud avenues and the spreading lawns of parkland.
+Where a city's culture seemed to have been destroyed, today there are two great universities, orchestras, and an opera, countless theaters and museums.
 Where there was want, today there is abundance -- food, clothing, automobiles; the wonderful goods of the Ku'damm; even home computers.

+A "wirtschaftswunder" in the Federal Republic?
+Yes, and here in Berlin, a "wirtstadtwunder" [city-wide economic miracle].
 From devastation -- from utter ruin -- you Berliners have in freedom rebuilt a city that once again ranks as one of the greatest on Earth.
 The Soviets may have had other plans.
-But, my friends, there was one thing the Soviets didn't count on:
+But, my friends, there was one thing the Soviets didn't count on: Berliner schnauze.
+Ja, Berliner schnauze -- und mit herz. ["Berliner schnauze" is a well-known phrase meaning courage mixed with good humor, "chutzpah."
+"Und mit herz" means "and with heart."]

-Berliner herz [Berlin heart].
-Berliner humor [Berlin humor].